Museums for schools

 - If staff are not available when you phone please leave a message and someone will get back to you as soon as possible.

-- Staff are available at sites to take your calls on the following days It is best to phone on the days: Oak House - Tuesday and Wednesday, Haden Hill House - Thursday and Friday, Wednesbury Museum - Thursday and Friday, The Manor House any day but please leave a message if staff are not available.
+- Staff are available at sites to take your calls on the following days.
+It is best to phone on these days if possible: Oak House - Tuesday and Wednesday, Haden Hill House - Thursday and Friday, Wednesbury Museum - Thursday and Friday, The Manor House any day but please leave a message if staff are not available.

 - Once a provisonal booking is made, our staff with e-mail you with the booking forma nd guidance notes for teachers by clicking on the relevant section under 'What we have to offer'.
 Please make sure the teacher in charge of the group reads these notes

 - We are available for visits from school groups from February to December.